OSGeo/grass-website/content/download/windows.en.md

 Run the downloaded installer as an administrator and select the **grass** (stable)  or **grass-daily** (development) packages to install.

-This can also be done using the command line, as shown below:
+This can also be done with the command line, as shown below:

 <pre><code class="shell">osgeo4w-setup-x86_64.exe -q -k -P grass -s ​http://download.osgeo.org/osgeo4w/x86_64/</code></pre>